Parichha: Geography

-Population of Children with age of 0-6 is 699 which is 9.92% of total population of Parichha (CT).
-In Parichha Census Town, Female Sex Ratio is of 820 against state average of 912.
-Moreover Child Sex Ratio in Parichha is around 774 compared to Uttar Pradesh state average of 902.
-Literacy rate of Parichha city is 88.47% higher than state average of 67.68%.
-In Parichha, Male literacy is around 94.28% while female literacy rate is 81.42%.

 Places of interest

 Parichha Dam is located on Betwa river, approximately 25 km from the city.
 It has a reservoir whose placid waters reach up to Notghat Bridge, located 34 km from Jhansi.
 The dam is a major destination for water sports, especially for those who love boating.

 Parichha Thermal Power Plant

 Parichha Power houses a 1140 MW coal based power station.

 Workers of Parichha Thermal Power Plant stay in Parichha Colony.